WeblateOrg/weblate/docs/admin/upgrade.rst

 * Upgrade from 3.x releases is not longer supported, please upgrade to 4.0 or 4.1 first.
 * There are some new and updated requirements.
 * There are several changes in :file:`settings_example.py`, most notable new middleware and changed application ordering.
+* The keys for JSON based formats no longer include leading dot.
+The strings are adjusted during the database migration, but external components might need adjustment in case you rely on keys in exports or API.

 .. seealso:: :ref:`generic-upgrade-instructions`